 naming convention, ex.

-Here are 3 example commands for uploading FASTQ files to a project.
+Below are three example commands for uploading FASTQ files to a project.

 Note: the 10x Genomics Cloud CLI will only upload FASTQ files to your project, even if there are other file types present in the path you provide.